Coefficient of Conservatism:

 Forests of all kinds: beech-maple-hemlock, aspen, oak, mature red and white pine, spruce-fir, and mixed conifer-hardwoods; swamps, especially cedar.

 The characteristic cilia on the leaves may be hard to see in very young material and some of them may be eroded away on very old material.
-The two rather conic-cylindric berries generally diverge in completely opposite directions at the summit of the peduncle.
+The two typically conic-cylindric berries generally diverge in opposite directions at the summit of the peduncle.
 Occasionally flowering peduncles are as short as 8 mm, but they are glabrous, as are the bracts, whereas in L. villosa the peduncles and bracts are usually puberulent, hairy, or ciliate.

 This as a distinctive small shrub, part of the spring flush of bloom in Michigan woodlands.
 The yellow bells, sometimes flushed purple, are subtly attractive.